-EngSci students have made valuable research contributions and gained important life experiences during summer research placements at partner institutions around the world.
+EngSci students have made valuable research contributions and gained important life experiences during summer research placements at U of T and partner institutions around the world.

 They have developed insights into research processes, made professional connections, and expanded their horizons working with diverse graduate students and researchers.

 Location: King Mongkut's University of Technology Thonburi (KMUTT), Bangkok, Thailand

 Supervisor: Professor Jonathan Chan (EngSci 8T4, ChemE MASc 8T7, PhD 9T5)